glouppe/info8006-introduction-to-ai/pacman/README.md

  - Breadth-First Search (BFS) ,
  - Uniform Cost Search (UCS).

 Run these algorithms and your intelligent agent against the maze layouts located in this [folder](https://github.com/glouppe/info8006-introduction-to-ai/tree/pacman_project/pacman/PacmanGym/layouts) in the *offline setting*.
-For each run, display the performance in terms of  [final score](#score-function) and total computation time.
-This is the second part of your report.
+For each run, display the performance in terms of  [final score](#score-function) and number of expanded nodes.
+This is the third part of your report.

 Run your intelligent agent in the *online setting* in the same maze layouts.
 For each run, display the performance in terms of [final score](#score-function), and compare them to the performance of your intelligent agent in the *offline setting*.
-This is the third part of your report.
+This is the last part of your report.

 Finally, conclude your report by a discussion over the performance and the limits of your agent, and possible improvements of your approach.